vincentfusco/tt06_555/README.md

  ## Why

 Blinking an LED with a 555-Timer has represented the 'Hello World' for beginner electronics enthusiasts for a long time.
-Tiny Tapeout 6 marks the beginning of analog chip design becoming accessible to hobbyists, hackers, and tinkerers so I built my own IC version of it to blink an LED the hard way.
+Tiny Tapeout 6 marks the beginning of analog chip design becoming accessible to hobbyists, hackers, and tinkerers, so I built my own 555 on an IC to blink an LED the hard way.

   ## Layout
 ![Layout](./docs/555_layout.png)